 It’s a billion–dollar industry where victims that are trafficked are under physical and psychological control.
 Once they are in the system, they become more of an object and less of a human.

-For human trafficking awareness month, it’s important that we are of some of the signs.
+For human trafficking awareness month, it’s important that we are aware of some of the signs.

 “Possibly somebody who is a victim of physical/emotional abuse, somebody who seems like they are being controlled, may not be able to freely contact friends and family, being deprived of what we think are necessities; food, shelter, water, medical care” said Detective Sergeant, Chris Aldrich.